detekt/detekt/website/docs/introduction/snapshots.md

 ## Where to download snapshots

 You can find the latest snapshot on [sonatype](https://oss.sonatype.org/#view-repositories;snapshots~browsestorage~io/gitlab/arturbosch/detekt).
-A new snapshot is published after every merge to `main` from the [Deploy Snapshot](https://github.com/detekt/detekt/actions?query=workflow%3A%22Deploy+Snapshot%22) Github Action workflow.
+A new snapshot is published after every merge to `main` from the [Deploy Snapshot](https://github.com/detekt/detekt/actions?query=workflow%3A%22Deploy+Snapshot%22) GitHub Action workflow.

 ## Gradle setup with Buildscript